apache/systemds/devdocs/gpu-backend.md

 1. Follow the instructions from `https://developer.nvidia.com/cuda-downloads` and install CUDA 8.0.
 2. Follow the instructions from `https://developer.nvidia.com/cudnn` and install CuDNN v5.1.

-To use SystemML's GPU backend when using the jar or uber-jar
+To use SystemDS's GPU backend when using the jar or uber-jar
 1. Add JCuda's jar into the classpath.
 2. Use `-gpu` flag.